Hi, I’m Hilary.

 I am an advisor to a few organizations that I adore, including Mortar, knod.es, collective[i], and DataKind.
-I’m a mentor to Betaspring, the Providence, Rhode Island-based startup accelerator, and TechStars New York.
+I’m a mentor to Betaspring, the Providence, Rhode Island-based startup accelerator, and the Harvard Business School Digital Initiative.

-I’m a member of Mayor Bloomberg’s Technology and Innovation Advisory Council, which has been a fascinating way to learn how government and industry can work together.
+I was a member of Mayor Bloomberg’s Technology and Innovation Advisory Council, which was a fascinating way to learn how government and industry can work together.

-I’ve received a few honors this year, like the TechFellows Engineering Leadership award, and was on the Forbes 40 under 40 Ones to Watch list and Crain’s New York 40 under Forty list.
+I’ve received a few honors, like the TechFellows Engineering Leadership award, and was on the Forbes 40 under 40 Ones to Watch list and Crain’s New York 40 under Forty list.
 I’ve also been in Glamour, Fast Company, Scientific American, and more, which has made my mother very happy.